btzy/website/admin/project-v14.md

 <tip-box type="important">

-Taking part in v1.4 is compulsory and counts for participation marks.
+Taking part in v1.4 is compulsory and counts for individual milestone.

 </tip-box>